-15a.
-A sample unit shall be mounted in its normal operating position with any drain holes open and subjected to a precipitation of 0.1 inch of water per minute, delivered at an angle of 45 degrees from a nozzle with a solid cone spray.
-During the moisture test, the lamp shall revolve about its vertical axis at a rate of 4 rpm.
+11a.
+That part of a sample unit which in service is located outside the car shall be mounted in its normal operating position with any drain holes open and subjected to a precipitation of 0.1 inch of water per minute, delivered at an angle of 45 degrees from a nozzle with a solid-cone spray.
+During the moisture test the lamp shall revolve about its vertical axis at a rate of 4 rpm.
 This test shall be continued for 12 hours.
 The water shall then be turned off and the unit permitted to drain for 1 hour.

-15b.
+11b.
 The unit shall then be examined.
-Any accumulation of more than 1 ml. of water in the unit, or warpage or shrinkage of the lens shall constitute a failure.
+Any accumulation of more than 1⁄2 ml of water in the unit shall constitute a failure.